corda/corda/docs/source/tutorial-contract.rst

 We define a class that implements the ``ContractState`` interface.

 The ``ContractState`` interface requires us to provide a ``getContract`` method that returns an instance of the contract class itself.
-In future, this will change to support dynamic loading of contracts with versioning and signing constraints, but for now this is how it's written.
+In future, this may change to support dynamic loading of contracts with versioning and signing constraints, but for now this is how it's written.

 We have four fields in our state: